videoDAC/livepeer-broadcaster/README.md

 12. Enter the amount of ETH you would like to keep in reserve in the contract, and press return.

-**`simple-streaming-server` is now running with Outsourced Transcoding on Livepeer, with payment on Ethereum.**
+**Livepeer Broadcaster is now running with Outsourced Transcoding on Livepeer, with payment on Ethereum.**

-You can now stream content into `simple-streaming-server`, and observe that your content is being transcoded into different formats.
+You can now stream content into Livepeer Broadcaster, and observe that your content is being transcoded into different formats.

 Further details on setting the maximum price to be paid for Transcoding can be found in [Livepeer's Broadcaster documentation](https://livepeer.readthedocs.io/en/latest/broadcasting.html).